 In accordance with Section 504 of the Rehabilitation Act of 1973 (504) and the Americans with Disabilities Act of 1990 (ADA), no qualified individual with a disability in the United States shall be excluded from, denied the benefits of, or be subjected to discrimination under any program or activity that receives federal financial assistance.

 The Office of Disability Resources (ODR) is responsible for oversight of compliance with Section 504 and the ADA.
 ODR leads the collaboration of University efforts related to accessibility and assists eligible students, faculty, staff and visitors with disabilities by determining access needs and coordinating academic adjustments or workplace accommodations.
-Additionally, ODR has been identified and tasked as the administrative office responsible for reviewing and investigating prohibited conduct matters governed by Policy 110 Discrimination & Harrassment pertaining to disability.
+Additionally, ODR has been identified and tasked as the administrative office responsible for reviewing and investigating prohibited conduct matters governed by Policy 110 Discrimination & Harassment pertaining to disability.

 The Office of Disability Resources will conduct a timely and impartial review of concerns to ensure a prompt and equitable resolution.
 The ADA/504 Coordinator, or designee will confer with relevant campus administrators as needed to resolve concerns.

 Options for reporting such concerns are outlined below.
 All concerns should be reported as soon as possible.